nguyenthanhjt/google-data-analytics-professional-certificate-course/8_Google-Data-Analytics-Capstone_Complete-a-Case-Study/module-2_optional_build-portfolio/p2_case-study_track-A_work-with-existing-questions-n-dataset/case-study-1/Case-Study-Documentation.md

 ### 1. ASK

+These are the questions/business task that would guide the future of the marketing program:

+1. How do annual members and casual riders use Cyclistic bikes differently?
+2. Why would casual riders buy Cyclistic annual memberships?
+3. How can Cyclistic use digital media to influence casual riders to become members?

+Moreno has assigned me the first question to answer: 1.
+How do annual members and casual riders use Cyclistic bikes differently?

 - Key tasks:
   - [x] Identify the business task: `What attracts casual members to become annual members?`
   - [x] Consider key stakeholders: